 Médecins Sans Frontières (Doctors Without Borders)

-The United Nations Children’s Fund, in collaboration with local authorities, non-governmental organizations and community partners, is working in all parts of Yemen to respond to the needs of children throughout the country, providing food, shelter, sanitation, education and health services to help children survive and grow to their full potential.
+The United Nations Children’s Fund, in collaboration with local authorities, non-governmental organizations and community partners, is working in all parts of Yemen to respond to the needs of children throughout the country, providing, shelter, sanitation, education, health and nutrition services to help children survive and grow to their full potential.
 Surveys by UNICEF are an important gauge of the seriousness of Yemen's humanitarian crisis.

 World Food Program

-The World Food Program (WFP) began providing food aid to Yemenis long before the current war.
+The UN World Food Program (WFP) began providing food aid to Yemenis long before the current war.
 Its logo can be seen on sacks of flour in homes throughout the country.
-As conditions have worsened, WFP has stepped up its efforts, more than doubling the number of people it served in Yemen, from 3.5 million in January to over 7 million in October.
-In addition, WFP reports on travel conditions throughout Yemen, shares space on its planes and trucks, and has a history of helping other organizations respond to humanitarian needs in Yemen.
+As conditions have worsened, WFP has dramatically stepped up its efforts, now reaching more than 12 million people per month.
+In addition, WFP runs malnutrition programs for women and children in more than half of Yemen’s districts, and has a history of helping other organizations respond to humanitarian needs in Yemen.

 Advocacy groups that work to end the war in Yemen